 - Perform post-incident activities and lessons learned

 The task of beginning the recovery and remediation process can be daunting.
-To help address this need, DXC has created a comprehensive blueprint that groups the commonly required activities into 180 pages of work packages (Figure 3) based on our proprietary Cyber Reference Architecture and informed by our work with large global organizations.
+To help address this need, DXC has created a comprehensive blueprint that groups the commonly required activities into 180 pages of work packages (Figure 3) based on our proprietary Cyber Reference Architecture and informed by our work with large global organisations.

 Clearly, dealing with the aftermath of a ransomware attack is a complex task.
 In addition to the security-centric tasks shown in Figure 3, the response must entail a wide range of tasks related to external and internal communications, access control systems, business solutions, operational technologies (OTs) and many more potential issues specific to impacted systems and infrastructure.
-Effective action results only from effective coordination and control, which requires strong governance and highly organized recovery efforts.
+Effective action results only from effective coordination and control, which requires strong governance and highly organised recovery efforts.
 Figure 4 illustrates typical roles and functions involved in a ransomware crisis.

 Ransomware attack scenario